 | Not Eligible in representing you before the IRS.
 (Private Accountants can only represent clients in a very limited manner)

 *If you hire a professional to prepare your tax, be sure his person has the full authority to represent you in an audit and to execute claims on your behalf.

 *** The IRS requires all tax preparers to have a preparer tax identification number.
 The IRS distinguishes between preparers who are enrolled agents, CPA’s, or attorneys, and other preparers (considered unenrolled preparers).
 Accountants who are not CPA’s are considered unenrolled preparers.
 An unenrolled preparer’s ability to represent a client in a tax matter before the IRS is very limited.

 If you own a small business in the Raleigh-Durham, NC area, we look forward to helping you with your tax filing and other small business services.
 Consider C.E.
 Thorn, CPA, PLLC for your personal and small business accounting needs.
-We invite you to take advantage of our complimentary consultation by calling 919-420-0092 or completing the contact form.
+We invite you to schedule an appointment by calling 919-420-0092 or completing the contact form.